esikm/Pillow/docs/installation.rst

 Platform Support
 ----------------

-Current platform support for Pillow.
+Current platform support for Pillow2.
 Binary distributions are contributed for each release on a volunteer basis, but the source should compile and run everywhere platform support is listed.
 In general, we aim to support all current versions of Linux, macOS, and